agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 ## Unwrapping unnecessary complexity

-My primary complaint with the rednafi's article is that the approach it presents is overcomplicated and, in my opinion, not particularly idiomatic.
+My primary complaint with rednafi's article is that the approach it presents is overcomplicated and, in my opinion, not particularly idiomatic.
-I'd like to explain what I mean by that and suggest a couple of alternative approaches.
+I'd like to explain what I mean by that and suggest a couple of alternatives.

 What first caught my eye was attaching a method to a function.
 Functions are first-class objects in Go, so this is valid, but personally I find it unintuitive --- I expect the receiver of a method to be a struct or (more likely) a pointer to a struct.